QuickBooks Blog

 How LIFO and FIFO affect tax liabilities

-The FIFO and LIFO compute the different cost of goods sold balances, and the amount of profit will be different on December 31, 2024.
-As a result, the 2024 profit on shirt sales will be different, along with the income tax liability.
+The FIFO and LIFO methods compute different cost of goods sold balances, and the amount of profit will be different on December 31.
+As a result, the annual profit on shirt sales will be different, along with the income tax liability.
 Again, these are short-term differences that are eliminated when all of the shirts are sold.

 FIFO is the easiest method to use, regardless of industry, and this inventory valuation method complies with GAAP and IFRS.
 Use the FIFO method for your inventory transactions.

-Use QuickBooks Enterprise to account for inventory using less time and with more accuracy.
+Use accounting software to account for inventory using less time and with more accuracy.
 QuickBooks allows you to use several inventory costing methods, and you can print reports to see the impact of labor, freight, insurance, and other costs.
-With QuickBooks Enterprise, you’ll know how much your inventory is worth so you can make real-time business decisions.
+With QuickBooks, you’ll know how much your inventory is worth so you can make real-time business decisions.

 Pay your team and manage benefits with the #1 payroll service provider.